chr1sbest/closebus/README.md

 ---
 I chose to build out CloseBus for two main reasons:

-> 1) I wanted to become more familiar with geolocation and the capabilities of the Google Maps API's.
+> 1) Gain familiarity with geolocation and the capabilities of the Google Maps API's.

 > 2) The app would be immediately useful to myself and my peers!